Tips: Monthly Fire-smart Reminders

 - When creating vertical space under trees, prioritize the tree's health by ensuring that the upper two-thirds of the tree has branches.

-Objective: create a fire-resistant barrier around any buildings by minimizing combustible materials.
+The objective of Zone 0 is to create a fire-resistant barrier by removing combustible materials.